jitang-github/asegrm/README.md

 ## Usage
 To enable running parallel jobs under diverse computation environments, the running is split into two steps:
 *compute* and *merge*.
-Please first run the *compute* step for each chromosome/chunk with parallelization, then run the *merge* step to merge the output of the *compute* step to generate the final output.
+Please first run the *compute* step for each chromosome/chunk with parallelization, then run the *merge* step to merge the output of the *compute* step to generate the final ancestry-specific GRM.

 ### Running *compute* step
 ~~~